Current Regulations

 Building Performance Standards

-These ordinances require annual disclosure of energy and water usage and emissions reductions over time.
+These ordinances require annual disclosure of energy and water usage with set emission reduction targets.

 Scope: Disclosure + Emissions Reduction